ChristianWulf/qa-eclipse-plugin/README.md

 - a command entry in the context menu (a.k.a. right-click menu) to execute the tool (example: "Run PMD")
 - a view to display the issues detected by the tool.
 This view needs to be opened manually via "Settings -> Open View -> ...".

+## Configuration
+The plugin expectes a dedicated properties file in the directory ".settings" of the Eclipse project, you like to check for issues.
+This file is created automatically upon the first execution of one of the run commands.
+Afterwards, you can change the default settings, such as the path to the tool's xml configuration file and the path(s) to the jar file(s) containing your custom rules/checks.

 ## Install
 - via Eclipse Updatesite: https://build.se.informatik.uni-kiel.de/eus/qa/